Migrations¶

 The optional --app

-is the location of your application in module_app
+parameter specifies the application's location in module_app

-your application is inside the myproject/main_test.py
+indicates your application is in myproject/main_test.py

-and your migration folder should be placed
+, and the migration folder will be placed in the current directory.

 .